-Its well-established omnichannel model allows it to react with agility to changing customer demands, while bold investment in both its stores and online operations is paying off as it caters to consumers’ increasingly channel-agnostic shopping habits.
+Its well-established omnichannel model and enviable ecosystem allow it to react with agility to changing customer demands, while bold investment in both its stores and online operations is paying off as it caters to consumers’ increasingly channel-agnostic shopping habits.